ejmastnak/portfolio/src/tmg/mcbin2csv.md

 # ...
 ```

+This write-up walks you through my thought process and implementation.

-Original documentation or source code were unavailable, but the task is made straightforward by the availability of known decoded data matched to binary input data, which I can use as a source of truth to reverse engineer the decoding algorithm.
+Original documentation or source code were unavailable, but the task is made relatively straightforward by the availability of known decoded data matched to binary input data, which I could use as a source of truth to reverse engineer the decoding algorithm.

 ## A bit of context